Energy saving statistics

 In 2014, Final energy consumption (Figure 3) reached a record low since 1990, however, it increased afterwards.
 Final energy consumption in 2015 was approximately at the same level as in 1990, however in 2016 it was 2.1 % above the 1990 level.
 While consumption of solid fossil fuels (coal and coal products) decreased by 64 % and consumption of derived heat (heat sold) decreased by 13 %, final energy consumption of renewables increased by 128 % and final consumption of electricity increased by 29 %.
 Final energy consumption peaked in 2006 and then decreased by 7 % by 2016.

-In 2014, final energy consumption of oil and petroleum products reached a record low since 1990, however, oil and petroleum products are still the most important source of final energy consumption with a 40 % share.
+Oil and petroleum products are the most important source of final energy consumption with a 39 % share.
 Solid fossil fuels are undergoing a long term decreasing trend and contribute only 4 % to final energy consumption.
 Fossil fuels together (solid, gaseous and liquid) account for 66 % of total final energy consumption in 2016, down from 74 % in 1990.
 Electricity and natural gas have 22 % share each.

 Data sources and availability

 The target values for 2020 are fixed in Article 3 of Directive 2012/27/EU: the Union’s 2020 energy consumption has to be no more than 1 474 Mtoe of primary energy or no more than 1 078 Mtoe of final energy.
 These values refer to EU-27.
 For EU-28, the equivalent values are 1 483 Mtoe for primary energy consumption and 1 086 Mtoe for final energy consumption as laid down in Directive 2013/12/EU.

 The primary energy consumption is calculated as Gross inland consumption [B_100900] minus Final non-energy consumption [B_101600].
 The energy consumption has to be measured in Mtoe.

 The Final energy consumption is equal to Final energy consumption [B_101700].
 The energy consumption has to be measured in Mtoe.